In 'Barbie', the smash hit of 'Oppenheimer', audiences send a message to Hollywood: Give us something new - ExBulletin

 But such over-reliance on the more-of-the-same was sure to run out of steam one day, and this year’s top performers are coming from new places.

-The movie Super Mario Bros. ($1.3 billion worldwide) isn’t cutting-edge cinema’s idea, but it does reflect Hollywood’s new embrace of the giant game industry.
+The movie Super Mario Bros.
+(1.3 billion dollars worldwide) is not an idea of cutting-edge cinema, but it reflects Hollywoods new embrace of the gaming industry giant.

 The second biggest hit of the year, Spider-Man: Across the Spider-Verse ($375.2 million domestically) is yet another Spider-Man film.
 But he and his predecessor, Into the Spider-Verse, are determined to shake up comic book convention and expand the notion of who a superhero can be.

-Originality may be riskier for studios, but the payoff can be immense, just ask James Cameron.
+Originality may be riskier for studios, but the payoff can be immense ask james cameron.
 Its reigning franchise goliath, Avatar, hit $2.3 billion with Avatar: The Way of Water, a futuristic sci-fi epic that essentially created its own IP.

 What else works?
 Films that appeal to historically underserved audiences.
-Creed III,” starring Michael B. Jordan, exceeded expectations in March and ended up grossing more than $275 million worldwide on a $75 million budget.
-Sound of Freedom,” from faith-based distributor Angel Studios, earned $124 million in three weeks despite its distributor using a regular Pay it Forward buying program.
+Creed III, with Michael B. Jordan, exceeded expectations in March and ended up with over $275 million worldwide on a $75 million budget.
+Sound of Freedom, from faith-based distributor Angel Studios, earned $124 million in three weeks, despite its distributor using an unusual Pay it Forward buying scheme.

 And of course, horror remains the easiest money.
 Insidious: The Red Door is just the latest in a long and bloody line of low-budget, high-performance Blumhouse titles.
 It grossed $156 million worldwide on a budget of $16 million.

-Barbie and Oppenheimer are generally expected to “play hard for weeks.
-They’ve reminded everyone of the boundless cultural power of movies.
-When stars, marketing, and cinematic vision collide, anything can happen.
+Barbie and Oppenheimer are expected to play strongly for weeks.
+They reminded everyone of the unlimited cultural power of cinema.
+When stars, marketing muscle and cinematic vision collide, anything can happen.
 And, of course, it doesn’t hurt when their names form a fun nickname.

 Whether that momentum wears off in the final weeks of summer will depend on a string of Teenage Mutant Ninja Turtles: Mutant Mayhem, Haunted Mansion, Gran Turismo, Strays, Blue Beetle releases that may struggle to keep the spark alive.
-Meanwhile, the ongoing strike by actors and writers has begun to wreak havoc with the fall movie schedule.
-Hollywood remains locked in a battle for its future.
+During this time, the continuous strike of actors and screenwriters started to wreak havoc with the fall movie schedule e. hollywood stay locked in a battle for his future.

-Mark Harris, author of the Hollywood Pictures story at a Revolution: Five Movies and the Birth of the New Hollywood, thinks a developing change has become unmistakable.
+Mark Harris, author of Hollywood History Images at one revolution: Five Movies and the Birth of the New Hollywood, believes that a developing shift has become unmistakable.

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP